-Skimo is attracting attention as it will be added as an Olympic sport at the 2026 Milan-Cortina Olympics (Italy).
-Some
+Skimo, which is gaining attention as an additional sport at the 2026 Milan-Cortina Olympics (Italy),

-people may have heard of the name but not know what kind of sport it is, or may be hearing about it for the first time.
-Its official name is Ski Mountaineering, and it is abbreviated to Skimo.
+may be a sport that many people have heard of but don't know what it is, or may be hearing about it for the first time.
+Its official name is Ski Mountanneering, and it's commonly abbreviated as Skimo.

-Let's take a look at the competition details, rules, and appeal of this sport.
+Let's take a look at the sport's rules, rules, and appeal.

 What is Skimo?